hedibertosilva/c--studies/README.md

         - Dynamic Storage Duration:

+            Summary:
                 Objects create by the programmers and they are allocated at runtime.
                 These objects are created using the keywords new and malloc.

                 These memory is not deallocated automatic when the scope exits needing that the programmer declarate the exact momment when this memories should be released when it's no longer needed, to avoid memory leak issues;

             int *ptr = new int;
             delete ptr;

+        Relationship:

+            Data Segment -> Static Storage Duration (global, static and constant variables) Stack Memory -> Automatic Storage Duration (local variables) Heap Memory  -> Dynamic Storage Duration (objects created using the new or malloc keyworkds)

+## Day 7/60

+### Topics:

+    => Smarter Pointers:

+        - unique_ptr:

+            std::uniue_ptr is a smater pointer provided by the C++ Standard Library.
+            Works on the concept of exclusive ownership - meaning only one unique_pr is allowed to own an object at a time.

+            This concept helps to prevent issues like dangling pointers, reduce memory leaks, and eliminates the need for manual memory management.

+            When the unique_ptr goes out of scope, it automatically deletes the object it owns.

+        => shared_ptr:

+        => weak_ptr: